debotos/graphql-ts-boilerplate/README.md

 # Set it to 'production' when deploying
 NODE_ENV=development
 PORT=5000
+# Set it to true to create a role: 'ADMIN' account else leave blank
+# Use it after hosting the app to create the first Admin account
+# Without this env variable no one can create admin account
+ADMIN_MODE=

 # leave it blank/empty if you don't want to use mongo DB
 USE_MONGO_DB=true